-Toy clutter can be caused by a few different problems
+Toy clutter can be caused by a few different situations:

-- Keeping toys which are not an appropriate age for your kids
+- Keeping toys which are not an appropriate age for your child for sentimental reasons.

 - Sentimental toys such as stuffed animals.

 - Stationary art and craft clutter, including glue, glitter foam stickers, dried up playdoh

 To start decluttering toys you will need a massive bin bag and you will need to throw everything away that is broken, has a piece missing or is incomplete.
-The types of things to look for would be;
+The type of toys to declutter would be;

 - Board games with pieces missing